decafCG/decaf/README.md

 ## Data Processing
-To process chromium logs, refer to readme.md in directory _chromiumlog_processing_.

-To process the game recording, refer to readme.md in directory _predictor_.
+To process chromium logs and game recording, refer to readme.md in directory _data_processing_.